Android-for-Python/Camera4Kivy/README.md

 `p4a.hook = ./camerax_provider/gradle_options.py`

-The camerax gradle dependencies are architecture specific, an app built for armeabi-v7a will crash on an arm64-v8a device.
+The implementation of the camerax gradle dependencies is architecture specific, an app built for armeabi-v7a will crash on an arm64-v8a device.

 #### Run Time Permissions